 Visit https://app.terraform.io/signup/account and follow the prompts to create a free Terraform Cloud account.

-When you sign up, you'll receive an email asking you to confirm your email address.
+When you sign up, you will receive an email asking you to confirm your email address.
 Confirm your email address before moving on.
-When you click the link to confirm your email address, the Terraform Cloud UI will ask which setup workflow you'd like use.
+When you click the link to confirm your email address, the Terraform Cloud UI will ask which setup workflow you would like use.
 Select "Start from scratch".

 »Create an organization